cnovak1221/springroll-kidaptive-plugin/README.md

 ```

 ####User and Learner Management
-This section is only relevant until user/learner management has been integrated into Springroll.
+This section is only relevant until user/learner management has been integrated into SpringRoll.

 #####Creating a user
 `nickname` is optional.